laurencecnerual/cc-mvp-vidcat/backend/README.md

 - PATCH `/gamer/:id`: Used to update the target user with the payload sent in the body.
 Responds with the updated user object

 - GET `/profile/:username`: Used to get the public profile of the user.
 Responds with an object containing the user's `userconsoles` (array), `usergames` (array), and `profilePicture` (string)

+- GET `/recommendation`: Used to get an AI-generated game recommendation similar to a specific game that the user owns.
+The game must be specified using the query parameter `rawg_id`.
+Responds with a single JSON object representing the recommended game, consisting of `name`, `release_year`, `consoles` (a comma-separated string), and `reason`

 #### Console related